-This payload will then be appended to the automatic acknowledgment (ACK) packet that is sent when new data is received on the specified pipe.
-See recv() on how to fetch a received custom ACK payloads.
+This payload will then be appended to the automatic acknowledgment (ACK) packet that is sent when fresh data is received on the specified pipe.
+See read_ack() on how to fetch a received custom ACK payloads.

 - buf (bytearray, bytes) This will be the data attached to an automatic ACK packet on the incoming transmission about the specified pipe_number parameter.
 This must have a length in range [1, 32] bytes, otherwise a ValueError exception is thrown.
 Any ACK payloads will remain in the TX FIFO buffer until transmitted successfully or flush_tx() is called. - pipe_number (int) This will be the pipe number to use for deciding which transmissions get a response with the specified buf parameter's data.
-This number must be in range [0, 5], otherwise a IndexError exception is thrown. - Returns True if payload was successfully loaded onto the TX FIFO buffer.
+This number must be in range [0, 5], otherwise a ValueError exception is thrown.

+Returns True if payload was successfully loaded onto the TX FIFO buffer.
 False if it wasn't because TX FIFO buffer is full.

 Note: this function takes advantage of a special feature on the nRF24L01 and needs to be called for every time a customized ACK payload is to be used (not for every automatic ACK packet - this just appends a payload to the ACK packet).
-The ack, auto_ack, and dynamic_payloads attributes are also automatically enabled (with respect to data pipe 0) by this function when necessary.
+The ack, auto_ack, and dynamic_payloads attributes are also automatically enabled by this function when necessary.

 Tip: The ACK payload must be set prior to receiving a transmission.
 It is also worth noting that the nRF24L01 can hold up to 3 ACK payloads pending transmission.
 Using this function does not over-write existing ACK payloads pending; it only adds to the queue (TX FIFO buffer) if it can.
-Use $flush_tx()$ to discard unused ACK payloads when done listening.
+Use flush_tx() to discard unused ACK payloads when done listening.

-13.4 read_ack()
+17.4 read_ack()

-$\texttt{RF24.read}\texttt{ack}()$
+RF24.read ack()